 - 5. Level the car by measuring from the bottom of the rocker panels to the ground.
 Adjust the height of the jackstands to get the car as level as possible. - 6.
-If your car currently has the modular engine, It is best to remove it now and skip to Step 9. - 7.
-If you already have a 5.0 engine in place by whatever means, the engine needs to be supported from above.
+If your car currently has the 5.0 engine, It is best to remove it now and skip to Step 9. - 7.
+If you already have a modular engine in place by whatever means, the engine needs to be supported from above.
 There are two ways of accomplishing this.
 One is to use an engine hoist.
 The second is to use an engine support truss.
-The second option makes the job much easier because there will be more room under the car. - 8.
-This engine support truss lays across the chassis just inboard of the fenders, and supports the engine by two accessory bolts.
-It requires the removal of the engine accessory belt.
-(Fox chassis shown)
+The second option makes the job much easier because there will be more room under the car.

+8. This engine support truss lays across the chassis just inboard of the fenders, and supports the engine by two accessory bolts.
+(SN95 chassis shown)